Jose Altuve Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in MLB.
+- The Red Sox pitching staff ranks 14th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Red Sox's 4.38 team ERA ranks 18th among all league pitching staffs.
+- The Red Sox have a 4.45 team ERA that ranks 18th across all MLB pitching staffs.

-- Red Sox pitchers combine to rank 24th in baseball in home runs allowed (171 total, 1.3 per game).
+- The Red Sox rank 25th in baseball in home runs surrendered (174 total, 1.3 per game).

-- The lefty last pitched on Thursday against the Houston Astros, when he threw five innings, allowing four earned runs while giving up six hits.
+- In his last outing on Thursday against the Houston Astros, the right-hander went seven innings, allowing one earned run while surrendering nine hits.

-- In 14 games this season, the 34-year-old has a 4.68 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .232 to opposing batters.
+- The 24-year-old has put up an ERA of 3.56, with 7.4 strikeouts per nine innings, in 22 games this season.
+Opponents are batting .261 against him.

 © 2023 Data Skrive.
 All rights reserved.